 Harvest Fest by the East Brunswick Arts Coalition, on Oct.
-22, gave us a chance to show off DeVoe Library, the museum, and the special atmosphere of Old Bridge Village.
+22, gave us a chance to show off DeVoe Library, the museum, and the wonderful atmosphere of Old Bridge Village.

 On Aug.
 13, 1:30-3:30 p.m., the East Brunswick Museum celebrated World Elephant Day with a special, child-friendly event.